MrOrnithorynque/Maze_Generator_and_Solver/README.md

 # How to use
 > make

-Two binaries will show up on them respective folder (generator and solver).
+Two binaries will show up on their respective folder (generator and solver).

 To execute generator :
 > ./generator lines cols perfect